bitonp/mysql-lua-logging/README.md

 3. liblua5.1             http://peterodding.com/code/lua/apr
                          - Debian: sudo apt-get install liblua5.1-apr1
 4. APR (Apache Portable Runtime) https://apr.apache.org/download.cgi
+5. Logstash.. for thos that want to use the file output version

 All the above are open source.